Jewelry Blog

 Base ColorSecondary ColorRarityImpact on Value

-PurpleGrayishUncommonMutes purple hue, reduces value
+PurpleGrayishUncommonMutes the tone, reduces value

-PurpleBluishVery RareCan enhance color vibrancy, increases value
+PurpleBluishVery RareCan enhance vibrancy, increases value

-PurpleReddishRareAdds warmth, generally increases value
+PurpleReddishRareAdds warmth, usually increases value

 3. Pink Colored Diamond